jscs-dev/grunt-jscs/README.md

 The path to the jscs configuration file.

-*If both jscs properties and config option are specified they will be merged together –*
+*If both jscs settings and config option are specified, then they will merge together –*
 ```js
 jscs: {
     src: "path/to/files/*.js",